-Emergency Exit Procedures: Should we experience an emergency event that requires us to vacate the building, students should exit the room and take an immediate right toward the staircase, and go down the stairs to the first floor.
+Emergency Exit Procedures: Should we experience an emergency event that requires us to vacate the building, students should exit the room and move toward the nearest exits, which are located at both the north and south ends of the Business Building (COBA).
 When exiting the building during an emergency, one should never take an elevator but should use the stairwells.
-Faculty members and instructional staff will assist students in selecting the safest route for evacuation and will make arrangements to assist handicapped individuals.
+Faculty members and instructional staff will assist students in selecting the safest route for evacuation and will make arrangements to assist individuals with disabilities.

 Librarians to Contact: UT Arlington's Linguistics and TESOL librarian is Jody Bailey (jbailey@uta.edu).

 She can help you find the best scholarly, authoritative materials you'll need for your research project.
 If you need immediate help during evenings and weekends contact the UTA Library Central Service Point: http://ask.uta.edu/.
 Additonal help can be found on these guides